 Air Leakage

 These entail air barriers that help in the regulation of air leakages in enclosed living spaces.
-They can be self-adhered or mechanically attached membranes amongst many other.
+They can be self-adhered or mechanically attached membranes amongst many others.
 There is no specific range, but 0.3 is the recommended standard.

 Visible Transmittance